 Nova Scotia provides everything your business needs to be globally competitive — a diverse and growing workforce, strategic access to global markets and cost-competitive solutions.
-The proof is in the numbers.
+The proof is in the numbers and backed by industry publications like FDi Magazine’s spotlight.
 World-leading companies who locate and expand in Nova Scotia are benefitting from:

 - #1 for starting businesses

 Canada is the easiest place to start a business in the G20, according to the World Bank.